nypesap/nypesap.github.io/docs/projects/posts/eris/0012-Manage-PC.md

 Handling:

-1. Error when One-time supplier is chosen
+1. Error message when One-time supplier is chosen